Elisa Perrigueur is a journalist based in the Balkans since 2012 for Le Monde Diplomatique, Mediapart, La Tribune de Genève.

 • Migration

-LONDON/TIRANA - Our team reported on the field in Albania, traveling to the cities of Tirana, Kukes, Elbasan and meeting young people who had recently been forcibly returned from the UK after arriving in small boats across the English Channel from Calais, France.
+TIRANA / LONDON – Our team reported from Albania, where they travelled to Tirana, Kukes and Elbasan to meet young people who had recently been forcibly returned from the UK after crossing the English Channel from Calais, France, in small boats.

 SOAS Detainee Support